Helping Children Understand Their Emotions

 *What is O.U.R.
 Children Safety Project - (Observe, Understand, and Respond)?

 Hands & Voices has created a Community of Learners, comprised of parents, family members, and professionals, to explore and develop activities that will work to increase the safety and success of children who are deaf or hard of hearing.
 This welcoming and inclusive community of learners values participation from Hands & Voices leadership including GBYS and ASTra program staff.
-Through discussion and critical reflection, the group focuses on issues to increase awareness and understanding surrounding the prevention of child maltreatment for deaf, hard of hearing, and deaf/hh plus children.
+Through discussion and critical reflection, the group focuses on issues to increase awareness and understanding surrounding the prevention of child maltreatment for deaf, hard of hearing, and Deaf/hard of hearing Plus children and disseminates our learning to our network and families.

 Please join us and feel free to share this information with others!